 Your pipeline is federal panels and Salesforce doesn't understand a single thing about them

-A custom CRM for a Canberra firm selling into government runs $55k to $160k over 3 to 6 months.
+A custom CRM (Customer Relationship Management) for a Canberra firm selling into government runs $55k to $160k over 3 to 6 months.
 The reason isn't fancier sales automation; it's that your sales motion is panel arrangements, AusTender RFTs, probity rules and cleared-personnel matching, none of which Salesforce or HubSpot models.
 Off-the-shelf CRM tracks deals as if you cold-call SMBs.
 You bid through standing offers and respond to ATMs, and your CRM needs to know the difference.

 Your business development lead in Barton lives in Salesforce, but every field is wrong for how government buying works.
 There's no concept of a panel you're a member of, no link to the AusTender RFT number, no record of which cleared staff you can put on which program, no probity log for who spoke to which agency contact and when.
 So the real pipeline lives in a side spreadsheet and the CRM becomes a place where data goes to be ignored.